Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-yNnIzPtYBcs.md

 ### Transcript

-> model i don't know if we're going to do that i don't know if we have plans for that we might do character um like customization in the future but i don't know to what degree that'll be and i i don't think there's gonna we're gonna add a male character model i don't know if we need to but we might add some other things
+> model i don't know if we're going to do that i don't know if we have plans for that we might do character, like customization in the future but i don't know to what degree that'll be and i i don't think there's gonna we're gonna add a male character model i don't know if we need to but we might add some other things